 Sometimes, writing is a substitute for thinking rather than its fruit.
 Blaise Pascal said, "I have made this letter longer than usual, only because I have not had the time to make it shorter."
 Editing, refining, and clarifying take effort.
 Vomiting content all over readers may be easy, but does not make for a pleasurable reading experience.

 Brad Shorr is Director of Content and Social Media for Straight North, a full service Internet marketing agency.
-The firm specializes in helping middle market B2B firms, with clients that do everything from mobile credit card processing to electric gloves.
+The firm specialises in helping middle market B2B firms, with clients that do everything from mobile credit card processing to electric gloves.
 Brad has been blogging since 2005 and writes frequently on social media topics.
 Follow Brad on Twitter and connect with Straight North on Google+.